 Blows your mind.

-Then let’s build some more trains.
+Now, let’s go build some more trains.